 - For guest networks and hotspots, you want a short lease time.
 Hotspots an hour max, while for Office guest networks 8 hours will work fine.

 - Always make sure 20% of the DHCP pool remain available.
 To calculate the potential amount of devices in the network and add 20%.
 Increase the pool size or lower the DHCP Lease Time to make it fit.

 For a home network, the default 24 hours (1440 minutes or 86400 seconds) is fine.
 The amount of devices in a home network is limited, maybe up to 3 per household member where your pool of IP addresses is around the 200 addresses.

 But a higher lease time of 8 days would work evenly good.
 The reason is simple, the amount of network devices in a home network is pretty much static.
 The occasinal quest won’t be a problem with the amount of available IP Addresses.

 Guest networks and hotspots

 The problem with guest networks and hotspots is that you will have a lot of devices that are connected for only a short amount of time and then leaving.
 They might never come back, so there is no

-But you will don’t want to set it to low, because this will only create a lot of DHCP-Related traffic.
+But don’t want to set it to low, because this will only create a lot of DHCP-Related traffic.
 So first you need to know how much IP Address you have available and how much visitors you expect per day or per hour.

 If you have a coffee bar and you get 400 visitors a day.
 They stay on average 30 to 60 minutes and you have a DHCP Pool of 200 IP Address (192.168.0.10 – 192.168.0.210 for example).

 When you leave the DHCP Lease Time on the default 24 hours (1440 minutes) after 200 guest no other guest can use the free wifi network.
 Because all the 200 IP Address are reserved for the first 200 guests.